LionelDraghi/smk/docs/tutorial.md

 `smk MyBuild`, or just `smk`

-Sources are unchanged, target is up to date, smk exit sillently.
+Sources are unchanged, target is up to date, smk exit silently.

 To get more info, you may try the `--verbose` option (short form : `-v`)